omni-network/omni/docs/content/operate/5-faq.md

 ### Can raw binaries be used instead of docker containers?
 - Yes, the halo and geth binaries are available on their respective Github release pages.
 - Note that setting up cosmovisor is strongly advised to support smooth network upgrades.
 See our [halovisor build scripts](https://github.com/omni-network/omni/tree/main/scripts/halovisor) for inspiration.
-- Note that before starting geth, it must first be initialised with the Omni Omega [`execution-genesis.json`](https://github.com/omni-network/omni/tree/main/lib/netconf/omega) file via `geth init`.
+- Note that before starting geth, it must first be initialised with the relevant `execution-genesis.json` file via `geth init` (see [omega](https://github.com/omni-network/omni/tree/main/lib/netconf/omega) and [mainnet](https://github.com/omni-network/omni/tree/main/lib/netconf/mainnet)).

 ### How to check if the validator is ready?
 A node is considered ready when it is healthy and functions as intended.